elucian/bee/syntax/structure.md

 ### Aspect Execution

 A large program can have multiple _aspects_.
 The driver control the execution of aspects in specified order top down.
-Before resolving an aspect the driver can interact with the user to ask for input.
-After resolving an aspect the driver can retrieve and report or combine the results.
+Before execution of different aspects the driver can interact with the user to ask for input.
+After playing one or more aspects the driver who can report the results or a provide a summary feedback.

 **properties**

 * An aspect can be executed once or multiple times;
 * One aspect of a problem is executed using keyword _resolve_;
 * An aspect can receive parameters and can produce results;
-* An aspect is always executed synchronously, never in parallel;
+* An aspect is always executed synchronously, not in parallel;
 * An aspect can not be used in expressions except unpacking or assignment;
 * An aspect can be terminated early using silent:"exit" or "fail" with error;
 * Using "halt" in aspect cause the program to stop immediately with error.